All Episodes

 I feel like your punishment is doing that.

-Chris or Charlie Bell, dude, he loves that shit.
+Charlie Bell, dude, he loves that shit.

-Lives for it.
+He lives for it.

 Damn.

-It's 17 kilograms.
+That's 17 kilograms.

-It's and staying in the line of meggots.
+And staying on the line of maggots.

-Anybody died doing the beard of bees one?
+Anybody died doing the Beard of Bees one?

-Beard of bees, yeah.
+Beard of Bees, yeah.

 I don't think anyone's died from that either.